Alternatives to GitHub Actions runners

 GitHub runners have the slowest machines from the bunch, and are the most expensive.
 But they are integrated into GitHub, and boot the fastest.

-ARM linux runners are in beta (since June 2024), and limited to Team and Enterprise plans.
+• ARM linux and GPU runners are in beta (since June 2024), and limited to Team and Enterprise plans.

 Conclusion

-In conclusion, when choosing a third-party runner for your GitHub Actions, it’s important to consider the specific needs of your workflows.
+In conclusion, when choosing an alternative runner for your GitHub Actions, it’s important to consider the specific needs of your workflows.

 Each runner has its own strengths and weaknesses, and the best choice will depend on factors such as cost, performance, and compatibility with your existing infrastructure and security requirements.